Two-loop mixed QCD-EW corrections to neutral current Drell-Yan: Results

 In ref.~\cite{Bonciani:2016ypc}, 5 MIs with two internal massive lines have been solved in terms of Chen iterated integrals, but their analytical continuation to the physical region is extremely difficult.
 We thus turn to a different approach and we obtain these MIs in semi-analytical form, by solving the relevant system of differential equations via series expansion as initially proposed in ref.~\cite{Moriello:2019yhu}.
 This approach is implemented in the {\tt Mathematica} code {\tt DiffExp} \cite{Hidding:2020ytt}.
 However, since the public version of {\tt DiffExp} does not support, for the time being, the possibility of complex masses in the internal lines of the loop integrals, we have written an independent implementation of this procedure, that consistently takes into account the presence of complex weights and the analytic continuation to the complex plane \cite{SeaFire}.

 By approaching the problem in such semi-analytical way, we have to consider the complete system ($36 \times 36$) of differential equations \cite{Bonciani:2016ypc}, which includes the 5 MIs of eq.~(\ref{eq:boxmis}).
-The other 31 integrals are already known in terms of GHPLs and we use their numerical evaluation obtained with {\tt GiNaC} \cite{Vollinga:2004sn} as a cross check of the correct behaviour of our code.
+The other 31 integrals are already known in terms of GHPLs and we use their numerical evaluation obtained with {\tt GiNaC} \cite{Vollinga:2004sn} as a cross check of the correct behaviour of our code finding perfect agreement\footnote{ Both codes work with arbitrary precision and any level of agreement can be reached simply adding more terms in the respective expansions.
+In particular we have verified explicitly agreement of the first 40 significant digits }.
 The values for the 5 MIs in eq.~(\ref{eq:boxmis}) are instead new predictions.
-As an additional validation of our procedure, we have solved the same system of differential equations with a real value for the gauge-boson masses, by using both {\tt DiffExp} and our private implementation, finding excellent agreement.
-In Figure \ref{fig:MIs} we present the real and imaginary parts of the values of the $\ep^0$ coefficient of the MIs numbered from 32 to 36 in ref.~\cite{Bonciani:2016ypc}, in a phase-space region relevant for LHC phenomenology.
+In the euclidean region, we have checked our results for these 5 MIs against the values computed with {\tt PySecDec} \cite{Borowka:2017idc}, with perfect agreement within the numerical precision of {\tt PySecDec}.
+In the physical region such comparison can not be performed, because of convergence issues observed with {\tt PySecDec}, and we have adopted a different strategy.
+We have solved the same system of differential equations with a real value for the gauge-boson masses, by using both {\tt DiffExp} and our private implementation, finding perfect agreement\footnote{ Also in this case the two codes can work with arbitrary precision and we have explicitly checked the agreement of the first 40 digits.}, for different values of the centre-of-mass energy, below and above all the physical thresholds.